 When deciding which investment tool makes the most sense for you, it’s important to understand all the available options.
 For starters, learning the difference between a mutual fund and an ETF means you can choose the best option for you today, and into the future.
 To help you explore what’s out there, let’s look at the best Canadian ETFs for this year.

 Where to invest your money can change any given year.
 And amid precarious markets, these changes can happen on a dime.
-That being said, there are some fairly reliable places that you can invest your money that should give you returns and security.
+That being said, there are some fairly reliable places where you can invest your money that should give you returns and security.
 ETFs (Exchange-Traded Funds) are one of the more reliable investment tools out there.

 Table of contents